foundriesio/docs/source/reference-manual/security/boot-software-updates.rst

 Pre-load boot.cmd by SPL
 ^^^^^^^^^^^^^^^^^^^^^^^^

-As boot.cmd script depends on U-Boot cmds for booting Linux, it align with particular U-Boot.
-By default boot.cmd is stored in first FAT partition in eMMC/SD.
+As boot.cmd script depends on U-Boot cmds for booting Linux, it should be aligned with U-Boot version.
+By default in regular setups without boot firmware update support boot.cmd is stored in first FAT partition in eMMC/SD.
 So to get boot.cmd updates together with other boot software images, it should be moved from FAT partition to U-Boot FIT image.
 To do that edit **lmp-machine-custom.inc** adding this line for your board (imx8mqevk as an example):

 ::